Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/5153/

 ### How to use Dendrogram
-This visualisation expects a table of data with specific field names.
+This visualisation expects a table of data with specific field names.<br>
-There are two main data formats, one with a column called "path" or a second format with fields "child" and "parent".
+There are two main data formats, one with a column called "path" or a second format with fields "child" and "parent".<br>
 Additional optional columns are listed below.

 - `path` - this column/field should be forward-slash delimited, but you can change the delimiter in the formatting options.